 While the cover of each issue features a character facing the reader, Issue 5 has Bizarro facing his back on the reader.
 A nod to his pre-Crisis counterpart being a mixed-up, backwards creature.

-In the issues where he appears, Lex Luthor sports a head of red hair, but it is clear from the progression of time that he is losing his hair (Lois at one point says, "You look like Fred Mertz!").
+In the issues where he appears, Lex Luthor sports a head of red hair, but it is clear from the progression of time that he is losing his hair (Lois at one point says, "You're beginning to look like Fred Mertz!").
 In a Silver AgeSuperboy story, Lex blamed Superboy for an accident that resulted in his being bald.
 In this story, he blames Superman for his being arrested like a common criminal.
 It's not said, but it's implied that Lex blames Superman for his stress-induced male pattern baldness as well.

 Political Correctness Gone Mad: In this series, Kryptonians were born in a "birthing matrix," and immediately isolated from every other Kryptonian.
 In this manner, there was no way anything one Kryptonian said or did could possibly offend another.
 When Jor-El contemplated sending his child to Earth, he initiated a face-to-face meeting with the child's mother, Lara; the first such meeting between Kryptonians in several hundred years.
 When Lara views Jor-El's images of Earth, she is horrified at the sight of a field worker with his shirt off.
 Nevertheless, Jor-El convinces her to send the birthing matrix to Earth and they continue their illicit affair until Krypton is destroyed.